michaelhyatt/cribl-k8s-otel-demo/cribl/stream/STREAM_SETUP.md

 ## Commit and deploy, test
 * Test the data flowing through sources.
 You may need to deploy Edge and `otel-demo` first.
 * Test the destinations are available.
 You may need to deploy the Elastic stack first.

+ ## for k8s sources
+  * install the [k8s pack](https://packs.cribl.io/packs/cribl-kubernetes). it contains the http source on port 11200:
+  * Change the variable C.vars['k8s_http_port'] to  10200 In pack->Knowledge->variables
+  * configure the variables within the pack for the k8s datasets :
+  * DO set those datasets : k8s_logs, k8s_metrics, K8s_events